rrapb/automation-assignment/README.md

 ```bash
 npm test
 ```
-## Running tests in multiple browsers
+## Running tests in multiple browsers and View HTML Report

 To run tests in different browsers, use the predefined npm scripts that set the BROWSER environment variable: